Last updated : 21st May 2005

 Deja Vu

 Patricia Hodge (Ann) had a successful TV career in the 1980s, with a string of roles in classic TV productions such as Rumpole of the Bailey, Edward and Mrs Simpson and The Life and Loves of a She-Devil and the loopy The Cloning of Joanna May.
 However she got her own show with Jemima Shore Investigates.
-Still acting today but mainly in theatre productions.
+Currently a regular in Miranda Hart's eponymous sitcom.

 William Russell (Holly) appeared in many 1950s movies.
 Ironically he would play a washed-up matinee idol in an episode of Shoestring many years later.
 Appeared as one of the first assistants to William Hartnell in Doctor Who.
 Well respected in the entertainment fraternity, mainly appearing in theatrical productions.